Inertial Theorem: Overcoming the quantum adiabatic limit: Non-Adiabatic Master Equation (NAME)

 Following the microscopic derivation \cite{breuer2002theory,alicki2007general,davies1974markovian} we transform to the interaction picture relative to the free Hamiltonian $\hat{H}\b t+\hat{H}_B$.
-We assume the conditions are such that the inertial approximation is valid, in this regime the dipole operator in the interaction representation can be decomposed in terms of the time-independent eigenoperators $\{ \hat F_n \}$, Eq. \eqref{theta_motion} \eqref{eq:inetrial state}, as
+We assume the conditions are such that the inertial approximation is valid.
+In this regime the dipole operator in the interaction representation can be decomposed in terms of the time-independent eigenoperators $\{ \hat F \}$, Eq.
+(4) and (6) in the main text, as